Manhhao/ytdlp-wrapper/README.md

 wraps https://github.com/yt-dlp/yt-dlp into a simple console gui which downloads youtube videos as m4a

 plans:
-- gui
+- swap project to qt creator and make it cross platform
-- configure parameters
+- configurable parameters